-14. Web apps can't run forever
+14. Web apps can't run indefinitely

-With a desktop app you can run an app for as long as you like.
+With a desktop app you can run the app for as long as you like.
 With a web app you are forced to use the latest version whether you like it or not.
 This isn't always the best option for the user.

 Forcing the user to upgrade also isn't always the best option for the app.
 It may be better to stop maintaining the current app and write a new app, in a promising area no one explored before.

 Running the same version of an app forever is a special case of choosing which version to run.
 The general case is to not only choose the version but also to create it: to let the user modify the app.

 We used to do this, in fact.
 One of the most successful precursors of the web is Hypercard, a desktop app that let users edit and create new pages live.
 Modifying apps live was a new concept back then so it's not hard to imagine how Hypercard became addictive for developers.